apify/apify-docs/README.md

 - For consistency, use **bold** to highlight UI text when dealing with UI-focused documentation (for example, Apify Console).
 - For consistency, use _italics_ to emphasize text.
 - For inline `code` examples, use **back-ticks** (\` \`).
 - For multi-line code examples, use code fences and specify the language.
-Next to the language declaration, add `showLineNumbers` so that the code fence displays line numbers.
 Preferably, specify the title as well.
   - Within platform documentation, always use [Code tabs](README.md#code-tabs) and declare the language.

     ```markdown